-Poll: Most Americans Opposed To Deporting Dreamers, Even Trump Supporters
+Poll: Most Americans Opposed To Deporting Dreamers — Even Trump Supporters

 In addition, 68 percent of all respondents agreed Dreamers should be granted U.S. work permits.

-Attorney General Jeff Sessions made the Trump administration’s position on the issue clear during an early-morning announcement where he added the program will be phased out in six months if Congress does enact legislation making other measures the law of the land.
+Attorney General Jeff Sessions made the Trump administration’s position on the issue clear during an early morning announcement where he added the program will be phased out in six months if Congress does enact legislation making other measures the law of the land.

 POLITICO pollsters found that position runs counter to even the thinking of some of Trump’s most ardent supporters.